stanford-crfm/helm/README.md

 1. Activate the Conda environment: `conda activate crfm_benchmarking`
    1. Run `pip install -e .` if there are new dependencies to install.
 1. Run the `benchmark-present` command e.g.,
-   `benchmark-present --max-eval-instances 200 --conf src/benchmark/presentation/run_specs.conf &> run.log`.
+   `benchmark-present --max-eval-instances 200 --conf src/benchmark/presentation/run_specs.conf`.
 1. Exit the screen session: `ctrl+ad`.
 1. To check on the screen session: `screen -r benchmarking`.